ryanongwx/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.
    - [How do I check my version of Java?](#faq)
-1. Download the latest jar file (`medbook.jar`) from [here](https://github.com/AY2324S1-CS2103T-T12-4/tp/releases).
+2. Download the latest jar file (`medbook.jar`) from [here](https://github.com/AY2324S1-CS2103T-T12-4/tp/releases).

-1. Move the file to the folder you want to use as the _home folder_ for your MedBook.
+3. Move the file to the folder you want to use as the _home folder_ for your MedBook.

-1. Open a command terminal
+4. Open a command terminal
    - For Windows Users:
-     - Press the Windows icon and search for and open up`Powershell`
+     - Press the Windows icon and search for and open up`Powershell`.
    - For Mac Users:
      - Open a new Terminal window (Command + Space > type Terminal > Enter).